 Differences In Plasma Profiles of Bacteremia Types Compared to Healthy

 We first queried our proteomics data to determine which proteins are most effective at differentiating enterococcal bacteremia in general from healthy populations.
-Relative to healthy volunteers, 204 proteins were more abundant in Enterococcal bacteremia while 85 were found to be significantly less abundant (Figure 2A, FDR adjusted pvalue <= 0.05).
+Relative to healthy volunteers, 204 proteins were more abundant in Enterococcal bacteremia while 85 were found to be significantly less abundant (Figure 2A, FDR adjusted p-valuep-value <= 0.05).
 The adjusted p values for many of these proteins were highly significant, reaching values as extreme as 1 x 10-25.
 Evaluation of the metabolomic data showed similar results, where we observed that 427 features were significantly increased in infected relative to healthy, 968 were significantly decreased, and FDR adjusted p values were as low as 10 x 10-50 (Figure 3A).
 Of the metabolite features identified in our study, a minority (29%) of them were able to be putatively identified using GNPS molecular networking, displaying a limitation inherent to current untargeted metabolomics analysis approaches 34 (Figure 3B).

 To further understand the differences between these bacteremia types, we investigated the degree to which the specific proteins identified as significant relative to healthy were shared among the types of bacteremia.
 We found that 24% (53) of the significant proteins identified to be increased upon infection were shared across all types of bacteremia, while 30% of the significant proteins were specific to E. faecium bacteremia, and 42% were specific to S. aureus bacteremia (Figure 2D).
-When considering proteins that were found to be significantly decreased in infection, we found 28% (94) of the proteins were shared across all types of bacteremia, while 32% (106) were only significant in S. aureus bacteremia (Figure 2D).
+When considering proteins that were found to be significantly decreased in infection, we found that 28% (94) of the proteins were shared across all types of bacteremia, while 32% (106) were only significant in S. aureus bacteremia (Figure 2D).

 We then asked what biological processes the proteins identified as statistically significant when comparing infected to healthy were involved in, and how these processes differed when comparing bacteremia caused by Enterococcus, E. faecalis, E. faecium, and S. aureus.
 To facilitate this, we conducted GO enrichment analysis on the proteins identified as significantly different by binary comparisons (Supplementary Figure 5).
 In all EcB types, we observed an enrichment in neutrophil chemotaxis, tertiary granule lumen, focal adhesion, extracellular exosome, and inflammatory response (Figure 2B).

-Enterococcal and S. aureus bacteremia had a number of conserved biological processes that were significantly depleted upon infection.
+Enterococcal and S. aureus bacteremia had of several conserved biological processes that were significantly depleted upon infection.
 We saw evidence that proteins involved in cholesterol metabolism were reduced in infected patients, noting the significant reduction in GO terms reverse cholesterol transport, cholesterol homeostasis, cholesterol metabolic process, very-low-density lipoprotein particle, high-density lipoprotein particle, and blood microparticle.
 We also observed similarities in processes related to blood clotting between EcB and S. aureus bacteremia noting significant depletion in the GO terms upon infection: blood coagulation, heparin binding, and zymogen activation.
-Platelet alpha granule lumen was the only GO Term that was observed to have a opposite effect in different types of bacteremia, where it was found to be enriched in the infected samples from EcB and depleted in S. aureus infected samples (Figure 2B).
+Platelet alpha granule lumen was the only GO Term that was observed to have the opposite effect in different types of bacteremia, where it was found to be enriched in the infected samples from EcB and depleted in S. aureus infected samples (Figure 2B).